nicholas-long/ngramdb/README.md

 ngram jsonset --help
 Usage: ngram jsonset id field value [-n : numeric]
 ```
+## subcommand: link

+- create a loose link from one ngram directory to another.
+- do this by adding a valid markdown link to the directory to the README file.
+- usage: ngram link fromid toid [ reason ]
+- provide a reason as an optional third parameter.

 ## subcommand: list

 - list Ngram data points in database